cellog/ion-router/README.md

 Now our component will display the todo list only when it has loaded.

-### What about routes like react-router <Route>?
+### What about complex routes like react-router <Route>?

 For a complex application, there will be components that should only display on certain routes.
-For example, from the react-router documentation:
+For example, an example from the react-router documentation:

 ```javascript
 render((